MaribelHearn/fc-scripts/README.md

 ### Plugins

 There are optional script files as well; those are within a folder called `plugins`; the main files are in the folder called `scripts`.
 If you do not want the plugins, simply do not extract them from the zip once you have downloaded the scripts.
 The plugins consist of fun commands and a few small game channel scripts, including a very unfinished (and therefore not yet playable) own Safari.
 It is not a modification of the official side channel, but written from scratch.

+You can also add your own plugins.
+Every JavaScript file present in the `plugins` folder will be executed on startup and when the `/reload` command is used.